 a.
 There are certain limited times when probable cause to search need not exist and the evidence seized is still admissible at courts-martial.
 Applicable federal and state statutes will determine the legality of the below searches involving personnel not subject to reference (c).
-Consult the local staff judge advocate for more information.
+Consult the local staff judge advocate and Military Rule of Evidence 314 of reference (d) for more information.

 b.
-Searches upon entry to U.S. installations, aircraft, and vessels abroad.
+Searches upon entry to or exit from U.S. installations, aircraft, and vessels abroad.
 This includes vehicle searches which are part of a command authorized inspection or random vehicle inspection program, and all other vehicles and persons attempting to access a military installation, as provided for by the Internal Security Act of 1950.